woodpecker-ci/woodpecker/docs/docs/30-administration/10-server-config.md

 ```

 When registration is closed users can be added:
-- By adding new users manually via the CLI: `woodpecker-cli user add`, or
+- by adding new users manually via the CLI: `woodpecker-cli user add`
-- By allowing specific admin users via the `WOODPECKER_ADMIN` setting, or
+- by allowing specific admin users via the `WOODPECKER_ADMIN` setting
-- By allowing specific orgaizations via the `WOODPECKER_ORGS` setting.
+- by allowing specific users via organization membership through the `WOODPECKER_ORGS` setting

 To close registration, but allow specific admin users:
 ```diff